GradienceTeam/Gradience/docs/usage.rst

 CUSTOM CSS HERE

 Or you can use plugins!
-Plugins are developped by the community for customizing more apps like Firefox.
+Plugins are developed by the community for customizing more apps like Firefox.
 They usually require a special setup.
 You can enable or disable each plugin and customize their settings.